Be Aware › Skunks

 Spotted skunks are protected and classed as furbearers and are managed with regulated trapping seasons.
 Striped skunks can be taken year-round without a license.

-Conflicts with skunks arise when skunks seek out food and shelter near human development.
+Conflicts may arise when skunks seek out food and shelter near human development.
 Skunks may prey on small pets and poultry.
 Working together with neighbors to eliminate attractants can be the best way to avoid conflicts with skunks.

 - Place bird feeders out of the reach of skunks and keep fallen seed picked up.